 ||A–8: We will ship within a week.
 Most items we have in stock or can

 be made within a couple of days.
-We use UPS as our normal shipping
+We use USPS as our normal shipping

-a bit more.
-It gets rather hectic around Halloween and Christmas,
+agent.
+It gets rather hectic around Halloween and Christmas,so please plan ahead.

 |Q–9: How do I get on your mailing list?